webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Separates-Mind-From-Body.md

 ---
 aliases:
-  - Separates Mind From Body
+- "Separates Mind From Body"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Exploration
-title: Separates Mind From Body
-collection: Foci
-kind: Compendium
 ---

 ## Separates Mind From Body
 You can project your mind out of your body to see faraway places and learn secrets that would otherwise remain hidden.